-The groundwater contained in aquifers is one of the most important sources of water on Earth: About 96 percent of our liquid freshwater is groundwater, according to the New York Department of Environmental Conservation.
+The groundwater contained in aquifers is one of the most important sources of water on Earth: About 30 percent of our liquid freshwater is groundwater, according to the National Oceanic and Atmospheric Administration (NOAA).
 The rest is found at the surface in streams, lakes, rivers and wetlands.
 Most of the world's freshwater — about 69 percent — is locked away in glaciers and ice caps.
 The U.S. Geological Survey website has a map of important aquifers in the contiguous United States.

-An aquitard can put pressure on the groundwater in an aquifer and create an artesian well.
+An aquitard can trap groundwater in an aquifer and create an artesian well.
 When groundwater flows beneath an aquitard from a higher elevation area to a lower elevation, such as from a mountain slope to a valley floor, the pressure on the groundwater can be enough to force the water out of any well that's drilled into that aquifer.
 Such wells are known as artesian wells, and the aquifers they tap into are called artesian aquifers or confined aquifers.

 How groundwater moves

-When groundwater moves through an aquifer, it "recharges" the groundwater supply.
-Recharge primarily happens near mountains, and groundwater usually flows downward from mountain slopes toward streams and rivers by the force of gravity.
+When new surface water enters an aquifer, it "recharges" the groundwater supply.
+Recharge primarily happens near mountains, and groundwater usually flows downward from mountain slopes toward streams and rivers by the force of gravity, Phillips said.
 Depending on the density of the rock and soil through which groundwater moves, it can creep along as slowly as a few centimeters in a century, according to Environment Canada.
 In other areas, where the rock and soil are looser and more permeable, groundwater can move several feet in a day.

-Much of the drinking water on which society depends is contained in aquifers.
-For example, the Ogallala Aquifer — a vast, 174,000 square-mile (450,000 sq. kilometer) groundwater reservoir —supplies almost one-third of America's agricultural groundwater, and more than 1.8 million people rely on the Ogallala Aquifer for their drinking water.
+Much of the drinking water on which society depends is contained in shallow aquifers.
+For example, the Ogallala Aquifer — a vast, 174,000 square-mile (450,000 square kilometers) groundwater reservoir — supplies almost one-third of America's agricultural groundwater, and more than 1.8 million people rely on the Ogallala Aquifer for their drinking water.